joppevos/notes/"Dont follow your passion" Cal Newport.md

 (interesting example from girl that builds databases and have become quite good at it.
 Since she is good at it she leverages this in more autonomy in work. at the moment she only works half a year, the other half she go's Diving and do whatever)

+#### Career leverage
 You need to get good in order to get good things in your working life, and the craftsman mindset is focused on achieving exactly this goal. master rare and valuable skills.
 Once you build up the career capital that these skills generate, invest it wisely.
 Use it to acquire control over what you do and how you do it, and to identify and act on a life-changing mission.

-"the deep questions driving the passion mindset—“Who am I?” and “What do I truly love?
+"The deep questions driving the passion mindset—“Who am I?” and “What do I truly love?
 ”—are essentially impossible to confirm.
 “Is this who I really am?” and “Do I love this?” rarely reduce to clear yes-or-no responses.
 In other words, the passion mindset is almost guaranteed to keep you perpetually unhappy and confused"